 When he returns to New York, friends and family (quite undertstandably) act like he is crazy.
 They insist that Margaret will return in time and, just as Charles begins to believe them, he sees a picture of the alien he saw in Centerville on the cover of a tabloid newspaper.

-At the newspaper office, Charles encounters the editor of the newspaper Betty Walker (Nancy Allen) and her assistant Tim (Joel Cohen -- one half of the "Big Lebowski/Fargo/Oh Brother Where Art Thou?" directing team, the Cohen Brothers).
+At the newspaper office, Charles encounters the editor of the newspaper Betty Walker (Nancy Allen) and her assistant Tim (Joel Cohen -- later to be more famous as the screenwriter of movies like Toy Story, Cheaper by the Dozen, Evan Almighty).
 Betty dismisses Charlie as a lunatic and sends him packing.
 Later at her apartment, an Avon Lady (Fiona Shaw) comes calling.
 And by Avon Lady, I mean alien.
 It seems that the aliens have followed Charlie back to New York.
 And he led them straight to the woman who published one of their pictures.

 Now both Betty and Charlie are in a race against time to save themselves from the gruesome Invaders and save Elizabeth before the aliens return home.
 After 25 years here on Earth disguised as humans, they are returning to their home planet on Saturday and this doesn't give our heroes much time.
 As they travel across country, outrunning an FBI agent (Louise Fletcher), to return to Centerville the paranoia and terror continues to build to tremendously satisfying conclusion.